vafreitas/VFNetwork/README.md

 [![License](https://img.shields.io/cocoapods/l/VFNetwork.svg?style=flat)](https://cocoapods.org/pods/VFNetwork)
 [![Platform](https://img.shields.io/cocoapods/p/VFNetwork.svg?style=flat)](https://cocoapods.org/pods/VFNetwork)

+Simple, Fast and Easy.

 ## Introduction

-### VFNetwork is a protocol-oriented network layer that will help you assemble your requests in just a few steps.
+VFNetwork is a protocol-oriented network layer that will help you assemble your requests in just a few steps.
-### Simple, Fast and Easy :).

 ## How to use